 The best meat to use for carnitas is pork shoulder (it's often called pork butt).
-Find it in the meat section at the grocery store, either in the pre-packaged section or over the meat counter.
+Youo can find it in the meat section at the grocery store, either in the pre-packaged section or over the meat counter.

-This recipe calls for about 3 lbs of pork shoulder.
-If you can only find a larger cut, you can cut it and freeze the pork to make carnitas another day!
+This recipe calls for about 3 lbs of pork shoulder, but you can cut it and freeze the pork to make carnitas another day If you can only find a larger cut.